SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "Table declared inline in the context of a SELECT statement;
 "a prior extra declaration of an internal table is not needed.

-DATA it TYPE TABLE OF zdemo_abap_fli EMPTY KEY.
+DATA it TYPE TABLE OF zdemo_abap_fli WITH EMPTY KEY.

 SELECT * FROM zdemo_abap_fli INTO TABLE @it.